docker/docs/content/security/for-admins/enforce-sign-in/methods.md

        ```console
        $ defaults write /Library/Application\ Support/com.docker.docker/desktop.plist allowedOrgs -string "myorg"
        ```
-    - Change permissions of the `plist` file to restrict editing, using `chmod` and possibly `chown` to set the owner to root or another admin account, ensuring it can't be easily modified by unauthorized users.
+    - Change permissions of the `plist` file to restrict editing, using `chmod` and possibly `chown` to set the owner to root or another administrator account, ensuring it can't be easily modified by unauthorized users.
 2. Before deploying the script across the organization, test it on a local macOS machine to ensure it behaves as expected.
 Pay attention to directory paths, permissions, and the successful application of `plist` settings.
 3. Ensure that you have the capability to execute scripts remotely on macOS devices.
 This might involve setting up SSH access or using a remote support tool that supports macOS.
 4. Use a method of remote script execution that fits your organization's infrastructure.
 Options include: